The third lacrosse player at Duke University was just invited, indicted, a team captain.

 Okay.

-Oh my gosh I'm so thrilled.
+Oh, my gosh, I'm so thrilled.

 I never thought I would get through.

-Okay, you gotta slow down here, Kristen.
+Okay, you got to slow down here, Kristen.

 I know you're excited.